 Vacancies.

-Any vacancy in the membership of the initial or any subsequent Committee shall be filled by appointment by the Select Board of the Member Town concerned for the remainder of the unexpired term.
+Any vacancy in the membership of the Committee shall be filled within 3 subsequent school committee meetings by appointment of the Select Board of the Member Town concerned for the remainder of the unexpired term.

 Organization.

-Promptly upon the appointment and qualification of the initial members of the Committee and annually thereafter at the first meeting of the Committee next following the latest Annual Town Election to be held in the Member Towns, the Committee shall organize and choose by ballot a chairperson and a vice chair person from its own membership.
-The Committee shall also appoint a treasurer and secretary who may be the same person but who need not be members of the Committee, choose such other officers as it deems advisable, determine the term of office of its officers (except the chairperson and vice chairperson who shall be elected annually as provided above) and prescribe the powers and duties of its officers, fix the time and place for its regular meetings, and provide for the calling of special meetings.
+Following each annual election, the Committee shall organize and choose by ballot a chairperson and a vice chair person from its own membership; appoint a treasurer and secretary who may be the same person but who need not be members of the Committee; choose such other officers as it deems advisable; determine the term of office of its officers (except the chairperson and vice chairperson who shall be elected annually as provided above); and prescribe the powers and duties of its officers, fix the time and place for its regular meetings, and provide for the calling of special meetings.

 Powers and Duties.